 The aftermath of a ransomware attack can be devastating for businesses.
 In some cases, businesses have had to shut down completely.
 Nearly all will face financial losses, data loss, and reputational damage.
 It is important for businesses to be prepared for the possibility of an attack and to know how to protect themselves.

-Ransomware is a serious threat, but by being prepared, businesses can minimize the risk of an attack.
+Ransomware is a serious threat, but by being prepared, businesses can minimise the risk of an attack.
 By taking these steps, businesses can help to protect themselves from the dangers posed by ransomware attacks.
 However, it is important to remember that no security measure is perfect and that even businesses that take all the necessary precautions can still be vulnerable to these attacks.

 In order for a ransomware attack to be successful, the attacker must place malware onto the network.
 They can do this by a phishing campaign.
 Though the main threat is the downtime, the business will experience obviously they'll want our work in website.
 So they'll have no customers coming in or and they won't be able to do any work.
 So if you've been ransomware you must report this to the ICO why?
 You'll tend to get a pretty hefty fine and it's highly recommended to get a pen test to fix the vulnerability within the system.
 That was on ransomware attacks.
 I hope this information has been useful.